huhumt/vimrc_huhumt/README.md

 20170613: I have tested on my debian 8 personal computer with xterm terminal and find there is no problem in dispaly color when running vim with tmux.
 Maybe it's a small problem of the MSYS2 Mintty terminal.
 So wish you good luck.

+20180525: You can now do all the procedure by only one command "sh auto_install.sh".
+I have added some small scripts for my own use.